irohitraj/irohitraj/README.md

 -->
 **Quick Intro:**
 - 🔭 I’m currently working on building my portfolio
-- 🌱 I’m currently learning Machine Learning, Deep Learning, NLP and finance
+- 🌱 I’m currently learning Machine Learning, Deep Learning, NLP
-- 👯 I’m looking to collaborate on some Machine Learning and Deep learning Projects.Let's first start with doing some Hackathons together.
+- 👯 I’m looking to collaborate on some Machine Learning and Deep learning Projects.Let's first start with doing some Hackathons together
-- 🤔 I’m looking for help with some NLP and Computer Vision resources to attempt Hackathons.
+- 🤔 I’m looking for help with some NLP and Computer Vision resources to attempt Hackathons
 - 💬 Ask me about anything!!
 Happy to Help :)
 - ⚡ Fun fact: I am an Otaku and I play Drums/Cajon.
-I do Cycling and Running for burning calories.
+It took a pandemic for me to realise that I have a github account

 **Languages and Tools:**